Girls Soccer Camps

 Unlike college and boarding school based camps, BSA:

-- has full-time, year-round camp directors who focus entirely on camp
+- Has full-time, year-round camp directors who focus entirely on camp

-- campers sleep in cabins with counselors as opposed to a dorm with a single roommate and no adult supervision
+- Has campers sleep in cabins with counselors as opposed to a dorm with a single roommate and no adult supervision

-- engage in fun, well-organized evening activities.
+- Allows campers to engage in fun, well-organized evening activities

 Several overnight camps offer soccer as one of several sport choices.
 The camps are primarily co-ed and are held at Colleges or Universities.
 For example World Sports Camp – an excellent program run by Terry and Addam Shand — offers soccer, basketball, golf and tennis to boys and girls at a Massachusetts boarding school.
 Camp All-Star in Maine is another excellent, co-ed program located on a prep school campus in central Maine that offers a multitude of sports to boys and girls.